open-hims/.github/README.md

 ---

+> **📋 Note:** This is the OpenHIMS organization's special `.github` repository.
+The community health files here (LICENSE, CODE_OF_CONDUCT.md, CONTRIBUTING.md, SECURITY.md, etc.) serve as organization-wide defaults and will be visible across all OpenHIMS repositories.
+You can view these from any repository in the organization under the "Insights" → "Community" tab, or from the organization profile page.

+---

 ## 🏥 What is OpenHIMS?

 **OpenHIMS** is a high-performance, secure, and fully open-source **Healthcare Information Management System** designed for modern healthcare interoperability.
 Built from the ground up in Rust, it provides: